About the Active Learning Center

 The Active Learning Center classroom is designed to promote engagement, creativity, and collaboration.
 The classroom, made possible through a grant from Steelcase Education, allows for a better understanding of how learning takes place, and how smarter, more active learning spaces help.
 The Active Learning Center is located in the lower level of Madonna Hall, at the intersection of D’Youville College and Leonardo da Vinci High School.

-For details regarding the Active Learning Center, including use, contact Leah MacVie at firstname.lastname@example.org.
+The Active Learning Center is managed by the ITI.
+To reserve the Active Learning Center, please place a request in 25Live.
+For details regarding the Active Learning Center, contact Leah MacVie at firstname.lastname@example.org.

 Spring 2020 Training Date (coming soon):

 Open to all D’Youville and da Vinci faculty.
 No need to sign up; just show up.
 Every attendee receives a pack of D’Youville IDEA cards.

 The Active Learning Center allows students and instructors to alter the flow of learning within their environment by offering a combination of flexible furniture choices to create different zones.
 Different zones include group breakout mode, discussion mode, and presentation mode.

 The Institute for Teaching Innovation developed IDEA Cards.
 IDEAs are intentionally designed educational activities featured in the book Teaching for Learning by Major, Harris, and Zakrajsek.
 These activities compliment each of the modes listed above.

 The Institute for Teaching Innovation has packs of these cards available for all Leonardo da Vinci teachers and D’Youville faculty.